Wildlife & conservation

 The Rare Breeds Centre has followed an approach that is sympathetic to wildlife.
 This, combined with a structured programme of land management has resulted in a doubling of small mammal numbers including major increase in recorded numbers of yellow ring-necked mice, a threatened species.

 A wide variety of wildlife habitats are accessible from several farm walks.
-These include spectacular bluebell woodland and ancient hedgerows, as well as recently coppiced areas and Rainbow Wood a native plantation woodland (formerly a commemorative wood) with both managed and wild areas.
-A lake and several ponds provide aquatic interest.
+These include spectacular bluebell woodland and ancient hedgerows, as well as recently coppiced areas and Rainbow Wood a native plantation woodland.
+Our secret lake and several ponds provide aquatic interest.